Khemar1/khemar1.github.io/README.md

 sensors and actuators for controlling the movement of the vehicle.
 The database will store the mapped area.
 The mobile device functionality will include remote controlling the vehicle and displaying the mapped area and will be further detailed in the mobile application proposal.
-I will continue to work together this Winter semester with Jan Yalda and Bilal Al-Fanous, who also built similar hardware last term and worked on the mobile application with me.
-The hardware will be completed in CENG 317 Hardware Production Techniques independently and the application will be completed in CENG 319 Software Project.
-These will be integrated together in the subsequent term in CENG 355 Computer Systems Project as a member of a 3-student group.
+We will continue to work together this Winter semester as we all built similar hardware last term and worked on the mobile application.
+The hardware was completed in CENG 317 Hardware Production Techniques independently and the application was completed in CENG 319 Software Project.
+These will be integrated together this semester in CENG 355 Computer Systems Project as a member of this 3-student group.

 ### **Background**